-While not a “wild-eyed journalist of the right-hand path” (whether defined in Tantric, Blavatskian or newage terms), I have, over the past few months, shared some rather amusing sensationalist news stories written by those who are.
-I thought it only fair to take the time to write a short piece on “real” Satanism and go beyond highlighting some of the more absurd stories that rise up out of the deep.
+While not a “wild-eyed journalist of the right-hand path” (whether defined in tantric, Blavatskian, or New Age terms), I have, over the past few months, shared some rather amusing sensationalist news stories written by those who are.1 I thought it only fair to take the time to write a short piece on Satanism as it’s actually practiced today, and go beyond highlighting some of the more absurd stories that rise out of the deep.

-This is a little tricky as Satanism is a broad term these days encompassing a variety of religions.
-There’s “traditional” Satanism which does involve devil-worship and Luciferianism which (sometimes) runs along similar veins.
-However, there’s also “modern” and LaVeyan Satanism which does not, as these Satanists are atheistic, holding the self in the highest position of reverence.
+This is a little tricky, as Satanism is a broad term these days that now encompasses a variety of religions.
+There’s traditional Satanism, which does involve devil-worship; and Luciferianism, which (sometimes) runs along similar veins.
+However, there’s also modern and LaVeyan Satanism, which does not, as these Satanists are atheistic, holding the self in the highest position of reverence.

-For years I managed the website for the Satanic e-list EvilOne.org (now defunct) — a great bunch who inspired a fondness for all things Satanic in my heart.
-The list was primarily inspired by LaVeyan and modern Satanism, though not affiliated with any specific organization, and that’s what we’ll look at today.
+For years I managed the website for the Satanic e-list EvilOne.org (now defunct) — a great bunch who inspired a fondness for all things Satanic in my (cold, black) heart.2 The list was primarily inspired by LaVeyan and modern Satanism, though not affiliated with any specific organization, and that’s what we’ll look at today.

 Anton Szandor LaVey (born Howard Stanton Levey, 1930-1997) was the first to formulate an organized Satanic religion.
 For LaVey, Satan represented a force of nature:

-The ironically named Church of Satan was officially created on April 30th, 1966, though born out of an earlier lecture group, the Magic Circle.
+The ironically named Church of Satan (or the Satanic Church, as it was initially titled) was officially created on 30 April 1966, though born out of an earlier lecture group, the Magic Circle.
 It was a church without gods that encouraged reservation of belief:

-It has been said that “the truth will make men free”.
+It has been said that “the truth will make men free.”
 The truth alone has never set anyone free.
 It is only DOUBT which will bring mental emancipation.
-Without the wonderful element of doubt, the doorway through which truth passes would be tightly shut, impervious to the most strenuous poundings of a thousand Lucifers.
+Without the wonderful element of doubt, the doorway through which truth passes would be tightly shut, impervious to the most strenuous poundings of a thousand Lucifers.4

-The Church he established is still active today, and for a mere two hundred dollars American and a signed statement affirming one’s intention to join, becoming a card carrying member of the Church of Satan is quite simple.
+The Church he established is still active today, and for a mere two hundred dollars American (sorry Canadians, it was a better deal a few months ago.
+Don’t worry, the it’ll go down again!) and a signed statement affirming one’s intention to join, becoming a card carrying member of the Church of Satan is quite simple.

-In 1969 LaVey released The Satanic Bible, the defining text of what has come to be known as LaVeyan Satanism and subsequently inspired many of its derivatives.
+In 1969 LaVey released The Satanic Bible, the defining text of what has come to be known as LaVeyan Satanism, and this book subsequently inspired many of its derivatives.
 The Satanic Bible clearly laid out the tenets, rites and rituals of Satanism for the first time written by and for self-proclaimed Satanists.

-Philosophically, LaVey was strongly influenced by the will to power of Frederick Nietzsche and the Objectivism of Ayn Rand, layered with a ritual magick predominately taken from Aleister Crowley.
-LaVey advocated a “controlled selfishness” tempered with a straightforward approach to personal conduct, promoting “responsibility to the responsible”.
+Philosophically, LaVey was strongly influenced by the will to power of Friedrich Nietzsche and the Objectivism of Ayn Rand, layered with a ritual magick predominately derived from Aleister Crowley.
+LaVey advocated a “controlled selfishness,” tempered with a straightforward approach to personal conduct, promoting “responsibility to the responsible.”

 Indeed, in general the philosophy is quite sensible and morally upstanding from a rational standpoint.
 Pointing out that LaVey wrote specifically against ritual murder, animal sacrifice and torture may seem superfluous, but it’s quite surprising to discover how many intelligent and otherwise well informed people seem to have this misguided estimation of Satanic practice.